starkfell/100DaysOfIaC/articles/day.64.resource.locks.md

 As an admin, you might want to lock a subscription, resource group, or resource to prevent other users in your organization from accidentally deleting or modifying critical resources.
 You do this with **resource locks**.
 You can set the lock level to **CanNotDelete** or **ReadOnly** in ARM, PowerShell, or Azure CLI.
 In the Azure portal, the locks are called *Delete* and *Read-only*.

+Understanding how to implement resource locks, lock inheritance, and ARM syntax are details you should have in hand for your Infrastructure-as-Code journey.

 In this article:

 [Resource Lock Types](#resource-lock-types) </br>